Search StreamScheme

 Jingle Punks on Streamlabs Prime

 If you are subscribed to Streamlabs Prime, the platform’s premium plan, you have access to thousands of no-copyright tunes by Jingle Punks.
-The music easily integrates with Streamlabs and you can even add a Twitch overlay that will show the title and artist of the song as it plays.
+The music easily integrates with Streamlabs; you can even add a Twitch overlay that will show the title and artist of the song as it plays.

 The platform also offers features that allow you to play the music to your audience without having to listen to it yourself, freeing up your ears to the intricate sounds of your gameplay.
 There are several genres to choose from, allowing you to find the music that works best for you and your audience.